akvo/akvo-product-design/DASH/akvo-graph-prototype.md

 - Select chart type
 - Preview chart type
 - Manipulate data
-- Record data manipulations (keep a history)
 - Save data
 - Publish chart

+Wishlist items for later:

+- Record data manipulations (keep a history)

 ### First pass

 - Go to a web page and select an Excel spreadsheet file or CSV file to upload
 - Load the file and have it be presented in online spreadsheet format in a Javascript spreadsheet presentation and manipulation component
 - Select a chart type (bar and line chart)
+- Add chart access labels
 - Preview the chart type

 ### Second pass

-- Allow anipulation of the data
+- Allow manipulation of the data
 - Save data
 - Publish the data through a widget or similar